-If we asked people in the street what they thought of intermediaries I’m sure many would be critics with negative views, labelling them money grabbers or blame them for the hyper-inflation of transfer prices.
-While supporters might argue that intermediaries constitute an essential part of the football ecosystem.
-What neither would really consider is whether FIFA should regulate this group or not, but it’s an essential concern for FIFA to consider.
+If we asked people in the street what they thought of intermediaries I’m sure critics would label them money grabbers or blame them for the hyper-inflation of transfer prices.
+By contrast supporters might argue that intermediaries constitute an essential part of the football ecosystem.
+What neither would really discuss is whether FIFA should regulate this group or not, but it’s a key consideration for FIFA at the moment.

-In order to understand the context for the oncoming reform on the way intermediaries are regulated we have to cast our minds back to the FIFA Players Agents Regulations issued in 2008.
-FIFA Players Agents Regulation was a complex system of regulations based on the concept of an “agent” as a person who, for a fee, negotiates employment contracts to conclude transfer agreements.
+In order to understand the context for the oncoming reform in the way intermediaries are regulated we have to cast our minds back to the FIFA Players Agents Regulations issued in 2008.
+FIFA Players Agents Regulations were a complex system of regulations based on the concept of an “agent” as a person who, for a fee, negotiates employment contracts to conclude transfer agreements.

 After a few years of the complex regulations FIFA realised that their system was not up to scratch and did not meet their expectations.
 Some deficits that FIFA identified were that: